-For any questions regarding the content and structure of the PMA pma@unisg.ch pma.unisg.ch Graduate Programme in Economics and Finance (GPEF) Since autumn 2021 we offer the Ph.D.
+University of St.Gallen (HSG) Dufourstrasse 40a CH-9000 St.Gallen +41 71 224 22 00 pma@unisg.ch pma.unisg.ch Graduate Programme in Economics and Finance (GPEF) Starting Autumn 2021 we offer the Ph.D.
 Programme in Economics and Econometrics, PEcon, and the Ph.D.
 Programme in Finance, PiF, under the umbrella of the Graduate Programme in Economics and Finance (GPEF).
 GPEF trains students to achieve academic excellence in the areas of Economics, Econometrics and Finance.
 The GPEF is tailored towards a high-quality and internationally orientated education in economics and financial research.
 It prepares students to pursue an academic career or to take up an applied research position in a central bank, an international policy institution or in the financial sector.
 Our large economics and finance faculty and the resources devoted to the Ph.D. programmes allow for a broad range of core elective courses.
 Ph.D. candidates can expect close faculty guidance while pursuing their own research.
 They publish their research in well-known international scientific journals and present it at international conferences.
 Student profile We welcome excellent graduates of Master's programmes in Economics, Finance, Quantitative Methods, or equivalent.
 We expect our students to be fully committed, creative, talented and hard-working.
 Students should enjoy interaction with their fellow students and be prepared to engage and work closely with faculty.
 Prospective students must be proficient in English and have sufficient knowledge of their desired field of specialisation.
 Please check our website for the admission criteria.
 Career perspectives Our Ph.D. programmes prepare students for top academic as well as non-academic careers enabling them to take on positions that require a strong education in economics, finance and quantitative methods.
 Our graduates are regularly selected for highly reputable academic and non-academic positions (research departments of top-ranked institutions and international organisations, national banks, the banking sector, etc.).
-The GPEF is taught in English.
+Programme language The GPEF is taught in English.